Firpython4/firpo-portfolio/public/collections/abac/en.md

     Brazilian Consortium Administrators Association: consortia
 meta: Campaign for the Brazilian association of consortium administrators.
 ---
-Campaign for the Brazilian Association of Consortium Administrators, promoting and explaining the consortium as a form of planned acquisition of goods.
+Campaign for the Brazilian Association of Consortium Administrators that promotes and describes the consortium as a form of planned acquisition of goods.